Best energy deals right now

 | Quarterly bills | £1,894 | £158 |

-If you haven't switched in a while, you're probably on the price cap rate.
-Any fixed deal below these numbers saves you money.
+Haven't switched recently?
+You're probably on the cap rate.
+Fixed deals below these numbers save you money.

 Cheapest Fixed Deals (February 2026)